EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

            </dependency>
    ```

-3. In the lower-right corner, a hint of "Maven projects need to be imported" will be displayed.
+3. In the lower-right corner, the hint "Maven projects need to be imported" will be displayed.
 Click **Import Changes** to import the maven dependencies.

    ![](media/import_changes.png)

 4. Wait for the dependencies to be downloaded.

-When the synchronization is completed, the Maven dependency of EnOS SDK is added.
+When the synchronization is completed, the Maven dependency for EnOS SDK is added.

-## Configuring application properties
+## Step 3: Configuring the Application Properties

-In this step, configure the application properties file with the following values:
+In this step, configure the application properties file with the following values.

-1. Open the `src/main/resources/application.properties` file, and enter the following values:
+1. Open the `src/main/resources/application.properties` file, and enter the following values.

    ```
    spring.freemarker.suffix=.html